 The NI Composite Economic Index was published today by the Northern Ireland Statistics & Research Agency.
 The key findings are that:

-Economic output increased by 0.3% over the quarter
+Economic output increased by 0.4% in the first quarter of 2016

-- The NICEI results indicate that NI economic activity increased by 0.3% from Quarter 4 (October – December) 2016 to Quarter 1 (January – March) 2017.
+- More recently, the NICEI results indicate that NI economic activity increased by 0.4% from Quarter 4 2015 to Quarter 1 2016.
+This is the same as the growth recorded for the UK over the quarter.

-- The increase in the NICEI over the quarter (0.3%) was driven by an increase in the Services sector (a contribution of 0.2 percentage points (pps)).
-Output in the Construction sector fell over the quarter making a contribution of -0.1 pps to the index.
-The Production sector and the Public sector jobs index have remained relatively static with minor negative contributions of less than 0.0 pps.
+- The increase in the NICEI over the quarter (0.4%) was driven by increases in the Services sector (a contribution of 0.3 pps) and the Construction sector (a contribution of 0.2 pps).
+These increases were offset by decreases in the Production sector (a contribution of -0.04 pps) and the Public sector jobs index (a contribution of -0.04 pps).

-- When the trend in the index is considered over the last three years there is some evidence that the rate of growth has increased.
-Annualised average growth over the last four quarters to Quarter 1 2017 compared to the previous four quarters was 1.9%.
-This was higher than the annual growth over the previous two year period (to Quarter 1 2016), which was 1.2%.
+- When the trend in the index is considered over the last two years there is some evidence of a slowdown in the rate of growth.
+Thus annual average growth over the last four quarters compared to the previous four quarters was 1.3%, whereas annual growth over the last year from Quarter 1 2015 to Quarter 1 2016 was 0.7%.

-- Despite this positive performance the NICEI is currently 5.0% below the maximum value recorded in Quarter 4 2006.
-In Quarter 1 2017, UK GDP was estimated to have been 8.7% higher than its pre-economic downturn peak of Quarter 1 2008.
-The latest NICEI results continue to show that the UK has had a shorter downturn with a faster recovery than in NI.
+- The NICEI is currently 3.8% above the minimum reached in Quarter 3 2012, and 7.2% below the maximum value recorded in Quarter 2 2007.
+In Quarter 1 2016, UK GDP was estimated to have been 7.0% higher than its pre-economic downturn peak of Quarter 1 2008, having first exceeded this peak in Quarter 3 2013.
+This suggests that the UK has had a shorter downturn with a faster recovery.

 Notes to editors: